PDE-5 Inhibitors as a Main Method of ED Treatment

-There can be also some other cases, when PDE-5 inhibitors can’t be used.
-Then doctors together with patients have to look for alternative methods of ED treatment.
-Such methods exist, though with the discovery of sildenafil and other similar chemicals, most patients refused from them.
+There can also be some other cases when PDE-5 inhibitors can’t be used.
+Then doctors, together with their patients, have to look for alternative methods of ED treatment.
+Such methods exist, though with the discovery of sildenafil and other similar chemicals, most patients benefit from them.

 Alternative Methods of ED Treatment

 Injections.
 Before oral medicines appeared, injections of vasoactive drugs were the most popular methods of ED treatment.
 These injections are made directly into the penis right before sexual activity.
-The vasoactive medication impacts blood vessels, providing blood inflow to the cavernous bode and causing erection.
+The vasoactive medication impacts blood vessels, providing blood inflow to the cavernous body and causing erection.
 This method is effective and safe; it causes almost no side effects.
-However, the procedure itself is unpleasant and causes a lot of discomfort to men.
-Moreover, it should be done right before sexual activity, which is not very comfortable and obviously doesn’t add drive.
+However, the procedure itself is unpleasant and causes a lot of discomfort for men.
+Moreover, it should be done right before sexual activity, which is not very comfortable and obviously doesn’t add to one’s sexual drive.

 Vacuum therapy.
-The method is based on the use of a special pump, which created a negative pressure in the cavernous body of penis, due to which blood rushes to it and erection occurs.
-To prevent outflow of blood, a special ring is put on the root of penis.
-After reaching erection, a man can make sex for up to 30 minutes.
-This method has an average efficiency and a number of disadvantages: it can’t be hidden from a partner, ejaculation can be painful due to a constrictive effect of the ring, and there can be ecchymosis on the penis left.
+The method is based on the use of a special pump, which creates a negative pressure in the cavernous body of the penis, due to which blood rushes into it and erection occurs.
+To prevent the outflow of blood, a special ring is put on the root of the penis.
+After reaching erection, a man can engage in sex for up to 30 minutes.
+This method has an average efficiency and a number of disadvantages: it can’t be hidden from a partner, ejaculation can be painful due to the constrictive effect of the ring, and there can be ecchymosis on the penis afterwards.

 Finally, using implants is a cardinal method, which is prescribed as a last resort.
 It helps to restore the rigidity of the penis with artificial implants.
 But both patients and doctors agree to this variant very rarely.

-To sum it up, medication method of treatment of erectile dysfunction and impotence is the simplest, the safest and the most popular as of today.
+To sum it up, the medication method of treatment for erectile dysfunction and impotence is the simplest, safest, and the most popular treatment as of today.
 PDE-5 inhibitors, used as oral drugs, are effective in 80-90 percent of cases irrespective of the patient’s age and cause of ED.
-In addition, they are safe, have few side effects and don’t cause any discomfort to the partners.
+In addition, they are safe, have few side effects, and don’t cause any discomfort to the partners.
 They can be used at any time quickly and without drawing much attention.
-That is why, they are sought after by men all over the world.
+That is why they are sought after by men all over the world.